polyvertex/fitdecode/README.rst

 Why a new library?
 ==================

-It has been decided to create a new library instead of just offering to patch fitparse_ because many changes and adds in fitdecode break fitparse's backward compatibilty and because it allowed more freedom during the development of fitdecode.
+A new library has been created instead of just offering to patch fitparse_ because many changes and adds in fitdecode break fitparse's backward compatibilty and because it allowed more freedom during the development of fitdecode.